 The cooperation with civil society actors, particularly with non-governmental organisations is considered essential for the promotion, implementation and monitoring of the Lanzarote Convention.
 Besides the added value of civil society contributions in terms of expertise and field experience, impact of the work of the Lanzarote Committee is also enhanced thanks to the civil society’s involvement in it.

-The Convention has been signed by all Council of Europe Member States, the current status of ratification is available here, but some have yet to ratify.
-In addition, any non-member State of the Council of Europe can request accession.
+The Convention has been signed and ratified by all Council of Europe member States.
+The Russian Federation has also signed and ratified the Convention; Tunisia acceded to it and thus became the first non-European State Party.
+The current status of ratification is available here.
 Non-governmental organisations may play an important role in promoting the ratification/accession to the Convention by their governments.

 Contact the Secretariat at [email protected]

 Promotion and implementation of the Convention